-SIMULEX, the Fletcher School’s International Security Studies Program (ISSP) annual crisis management exercise, is pleased to announce its first-ever offering at LEADx CHANGE which will be held July 4-5, 2019, in Tbilisi, Georgia.
-SIMULEX times are 2:15 pm – 9:00 pm on Thursday and 8:30 am to 5:00 pm on Friday.
+SIMULEX, the Fletcher School’s International Security Studies Program (ISSP) annual crisis management exercise will be held October 22-24, 2020, at the Fletcher School in Medford, MA.
+SIMULEX will run from 5:00-9:30 pm on Friday 23rd, and 8:30 am to 5:00 pm on Saturday the 24th.

 Graduate students from The Fletcher School work alongside Fellows from local universities and high-ranking officials from the broader political-military community, including representatives from the National Security Council, Department of Defense, Central Intelligence Agency and others.
 Individuals also participate from the Army, Navy, Marine Corps, and Air Force wargaming communities, such as the Center for Strategic Leadership, Army War College; Wargaming Department, Naval War College; Wargaming and Simulation Center, National Defense University; Wargaming and Combat Simulation Center, Marine Corps Combat Development Command; and Air Force Wargaming Center, Air University.

 Past scenarios have included crises in Western Pacific/East Asia, Syria, The Korean Peninsula, South Asia, Saudi Arabian Succession Struggle, Pakistan, the Gulf, Northwest Africa/Nigeria, Caspian Sea, the Taiwan Strait and the South China Sea.